-This is where poles reaching end of life are pinned to extend their lives
+This is where poles reaching end of life are pinned to extend their lives.
 Cost of replacing one pole: This is taken from the RIIO-ED1 2016-unit cost sheet.
 The values vary slightly for the north and south networks and so have been separated in the CBA.

 PP Tractor/Beaver Cost per month: This is the cost involved in hiring the pole pinning beaver tail machine.

-The annual hire cost of the machine has been split up into 12 separate months to come up with a monthly figure of poles pinned: The number of poles that were pinned in any given month Total pole pinning cost: Total costs of pinning poles for any given month.
-This is also the method investment used in the asset deferment table (see CBA).
+The annual hire cost of the machine has been split up into 12 separate months to come up with a monthly figure.